This is an engaging, beautiful jar.

 The lower half of jar 2015-03 is formed like a simple bowl with a slightly flattened bottom.
 Rising from its rim, the clay slopes sharply toward the center and forms a 3” opening.
 Inside, at the widest dimension of the vessel, you can see and feel where the potter used her fingers to join the upper and lower halves.
 This angled upper surface is the mark of a talented potter, since sharply-inclined coils of clay tend to collapse when wet.
 This shape was characteristic of Sikyatki type ware made 300 years before this jar.
 It is not a shape that was characteristic of potters of the 1880’s, when jar 2015-03 was formed.

 I am not sure if the interior of the bowl is slipped or not.
 An exterior chip just below the tail of one of the birds reveals a light white/tan body core.
 The interior seems grayer and is the color of the exterior slip.
-The exterior slip, however, has the crakalure that is typical of Polacca pottery of the 1880’s and 1890’s.
+This chip also reveals that the exterior slip was thickly applied.
+It is strikingly coarse and has the crazing that is typical of Polacca pottery of the 1880’s and 1890’s.
 Such scabbing of the slip is caused by a differential expansion of the core body and the slip during firing.
-Perhaps such crakalure may not occur when the slip on the interior is protected from the direct heat of the firing.
+Perhaps such crazing may not occur when the slip on the interior is protected from the direct heat of the firing.
 I’m just not sure.
 There are a couple of smudges from the firing, one above and one just below one of the birds.

 This shape is perfect for decoration since the wide shoulder becomes an expansive canvass.
 At the pot’s widest point the artist has drawn a thick band of black.
 Just above it a thin line circumvents the jar.
 All decoration happens above these framing lines.
 The decoration consists of three elements: two Acoma-style birds and, equidistant between them, two roundels.
 Between these four designs are eight small black balls with V-shaped whiskers growing out of them.
 Four of these whiskered balls are placed near the mouth of the jar; below them four others are placed just above the framing lines.